asiloisad/pulsar-latex-tools/README.md

 ### Status values

-- `'idle'` — No build in progress
+- `'idle'`: No build in progress
-- `'building'` — Build is currently running
+- `'building'`: Build is currently running
-- `'success'` — Last build completed successfully
+- `'success'`: Last build completed successfully
-- `'error'` — Last build failed
+- `'error'`: Last build failed

 ## Contributing

 Got ideas to make this package better, found a bug, or want to help add new features?
-Just drop your thoughts on GitHub — any feedback's welcome!
+Just drop your thoughts on GitHub.
+Any feedback is welcome!